holmsj/aem-guides-wknd/docs/dispatcher-behavior-basics.md

 # Understanding Dispatcher Using Docker

+> Skill level: 101 - Basic to Intermediate

 For the first few years that AEMaaCS was available, the Dispatcher SDK running in Docker had a disadvantage.
 With the provided start scripts, the cached folder and file structure were inside the running Docker container, thus invisible to MacOS Finder or Windows Explorer.
 This left a couple of options when troubleshooting:

 * Open a terminal and navigate the cache using command line.
 For those more used to GUIs this made things hard, and even for command line experts seeing changes required additional steps.